hitch-2011/hitch-fe/README.md

 <img src="" width="1440">

 #### Matched Rides
-  - After a user signups or logins in, they are directed to a matched rides view, display all rides within 4 miles of current users route.
+  - After a user signups or logins in, they are redirected to a matched rides view, which displays all rides within 4 miles of the current users route.

 <img src="" width="1440">